Technology vs. Humanity –

 Gerd Leonhard is one of the most remarkable future authors in the world today, based on a series of breakthrough works on everything from the future of music to the transformations currently sweeping the business sphere.
 His signature fusion of humanism and future thinking reflects his classical European training in philosophy and the arts, while his countless global speaking engagements enrich his writing with unique perceptions and intuition.
 Gerd’s 2005 book The Future of Music (Berklee Press) set the scene for the first market to experience digital transformation.

 Gerd’s self-published books are all available as free PDF downloads (see below), via his Lulu.com bookstore and via Amazon.
-Technology vs Humanity, to be published this July from Fast Future Publishing, will cement his reputation as a front-runner among transformational thinkers.
+Technology vs Humanity, published from Fast Future Publishing and available on September 8, 2016, will cement his reputation as a front-runner among transformational thinkers.
 Were Orwell or Huxley alive today, maybe this is the kind of book they would write.

 Douglas Rushkoff, author of Throwing Rocks at the Google Bus and host of the TeamHuman podcast, comments: “Gerd Leonhard is most definitely a member of Team Human.
 This is his convincing and heartfelt call for the reinstatement of people and purpose into the technology program”